 This week I pulled out Sleeping Queens and it took off like wildfire.
 Since we started on Tuesday, the girls haven’t gone a day without playing this week.
 I think it might be because it’s a fairly straightforward game that most can play.

 The recommended age is 8 and up, but anyone who can do simple addition can easily play.

 Sleeping Queens Game Rules and Strategies

-The object of the game is to collect 5 queens or 50 points worth of queens.
-You can steal someone else’s queen or you can put their queen back to sleep (back into play for all players).
-There are ways to stop another player from stealing or putting your queen to sleep.
-The hidden educational part of the game is that you can discard cards that make an addition equation.
+The object of the game is to collect 5 queens or 50 points worth of queens by waking the queens from their slumber.
+Your knight can steal someone else’s queen or you can put their queen back to sleep with a sleeping potion (back into play for all players).
+There are dragons that can stop knights from stealing your queen and a magic wand that can break the magic potion spell.
+And then there’s always the Jester to mix things up.

 This is such a cute whimsical game.
-And, according to the distributors, was created by a 6-year-old little girl.
-I have to say it is 7 and 10-year-old approved!
+My kids loved the funny queen names and the crazy way the game was designed.
+Which makes sense because this game was created by a 6-year-old little girl!
+I have to say it is definitely 7 and 10-year-old little girl approved!